-The Thomas Hardye School offers a distinctive curriculum, that allows all our students to find the areas that they can excel in, and offers a broad and balanced experience that will enable them to go on and achieve their future ambitions.
+The Thomas Hardye School offers a distinctive curriculum; one that allows all students to find the areas in which they can excel.

-The curriculum is designed to be accessible to all our students.
-All of our students are able to study the combination of subjects that make up the English Baccalaureate if they wish, but also have options in other areas such as design and technology and the performing arts.
+All our students can study the combination of subjects that make up the English Baccalaureate if they wish, but also have options in other areas such as design & technology and the performing arts.

 Most of our students stay on into the sixth form but we also work closely with other local further education providers to ensure that our students have the skills they need to access their courses.

 When students start the school in year 9 they will study across a broad range of subjects.
 They will have subject specialist teachers and be working in dedicated rooms.

 Students will study English, mathematics, science, theology, geography, history, design and technology, art, music, drama, dance, ICT and computing.
 They will also study either French of Spanish, with some students having the opportunity to study both.
 In year 9 they will also have lessons in PE and PSHCE.

 Pupils are set in mathematics, science and languages, but we have found that in other subjects they make the best progress in mixed ability classes.

 The breadth of subjects offered in both academic and practical disciplines means students can build on the academic understanding acquired at middle-school, as well as make informed decisions about the option subjects to choose for Year 10.

 Students choose their options at Easter of year 9.